ampproject/amphtml/extensions/amp-list/amp-list.md

 #### max-items (optional)

-An integer value spcifying the maximum length of the items array to be rendered.
+An integer value specifying the maximum length of the items array to be rendered.
-The `items` array will be trucated to `max-items` entries if the returned value exceeds `max-items`.
+The `items` array will be truncated to `max-items` entries if the returned value exceeds `max-items`.

 #### single-item (optional)